Microsoft-Web/WebCampTrainingKit/Presentation/ASPNET-in-Production/Handling-change-EF-migrations/DEMO.md

 1. Do not close the GeekQuiz site, and switch to the browser window/tab that has the management portal open.

-1. Open the web site and select the **DEPLOYMENTS** tab.
+1. Open the web site and select **Active Deployment**.
 Both commits will be listed in the deployment history.

 	![Showing the existing deployments](Images/existing-deployment.png?raw=true "Showing the existing deployments")